heiniglab/symatrial/README.md

 # Run your own analysis

 Want to try our approach?
-Let's get started with a short [tutorial](https://colab.research.google.com/drive/1ZSQF1Lh86tVgIlfrK10EB3VUlNDoG9fs?usp=sharing) on google colab!
+Let's get started with a short [tutorial](https://colab.research.google.com/drive/1ZSQF1Lh86tVgIlfrK10EB3VUlNDoG9fs?usp=sharing) on google colab (15min installation and <5min runtime)!

 ## Installation instructions
 Analysis was done using R 3.4.1.